Hearing Loss & Hearing Aid Myths

 MYTH: If I had a hearing loss, my family doctor would have told me.

 FACT: Very few physicians electronically measure your hearing.
-Therefore, it is virtually impossible for the majority of doctors to notice most degrees of hearing loss during routine physical checkups.
+Many people with hearing loss can still pick up certain words and guess at the words they may have missed.
+Without at least several extensive conversations it's virtually impossible for the majority of doctors to notice most degrees of hearing loss during routine physical checkups.

 MYTH: Hearing aids do not work.